jamesaoverton/ontoden-deploy/README.md

 It's safe to run Ansible repeatedly, when you want to update packages or you've changed the configuration.
 Ansible will use the `admin` user and `sudo`.

+DNS is always a little tricky.
+I suggest creating A records with your server's IP for the `ontobee` and `ontofox` subdomains of `domain` in your `var/user.yml`.

-The firewall is set to block Virtuoso's administration console in this configuration.
-To access it I suggest creating an SSH tunnel to your local machine:
+The firewall is set to block everything except SSH and HTTP.
+To access Virtuoso's administration console I suggest creating an SSH tunnel to your local machine:

     ssh admin@your-server.org -L 8890:localhost:8890 -N

 Then access Virtuoso at <http://localhost:8890>.

+To access MySQL using your preferred client (such as [MySQL Workbench](http://mysqlworkbench.org)), create another tunnel:

+    ssh admin@your-server.org -L 3306:localhost:3306 -N

+Then connect as "root" to localhost on port 3306.

 ## Manual Steps